mikenemat/org.openhab.binding.plum/readme.txt

 Nov 14/2016 1:11AM - Create separate builds for OpenHAB 1.8X and 2.0 to address outstanding issues.

-KNOWN ISSUES:
+Known issues / Will fix:
 - Phantom motion events.
 There is a numeric value attached to pirSignal events which I was ignoring.
 This proved to be a bad idea.
 These values likely indicate some sort of quality/threshold.
 I will log and audit these values to determine what numeric value indicates a "true" pirSignal event.
 I had assumed that pirSignal events are fired only when the motion meets the same threshold used to light up the LightPad.
 I'm not so sure about that any more.
 I think a superset of motion events are broadcast and not all of them meet the threshold to be considered valid.
-Please check back in a few days - I'm confident I can fix this issue in the near future.
+Hoping to fix this in the future...
+- Configurable idle/timeout for motion events.
+Right now a Plum motion sensor will toggle on, and after 5 seconds of no motion, toggle off.
+This works, but forces you to write rules in a very specific and perhaps overly complicated way.
+I will soon add a configurable idle/timeout for each Plum motion sensor item.

 Currently working:
 -Plum LightPads can be controlled via OpenHAB as switches